Samay-Nandan/electron-app/Readme.md

 - Before tagging, make sure to update the version field in your frontend package.json If the version isn’t updated, the Electron auto-updater will not work at all.

+- Check that the latest release at https://github.com/Samay-Nandan/electron-app/releases is published (not a draft); if it’s a draft, manually publish it.